-I went back to Minnesota where I was raised and still had family.
+I went back to my hometown in Minnesota.
 I applied to get my teaching license at the University of Minnesota, was accepted, and started the program within days of returning home.
 The program itself was great, but things went downhill when I started my high school student teaching experience.

 I was torn.
-What I was learning in my teaching program was starkly different than what I was observing as a student teacher.
+What I was learning in my teaching program at the U was starkly different than what I was observing as a student teacher.
 My teaching program trained us to take a student-centered approach.
-We spent almost the entire year practicing inquiry-based learning strategies, which I thought was amazing at the time, and still do.
+We spent almost the entire year practicing inquiry-based learning strategies.
 Then I would go student teach under the supervision of an instructor that was very teacher-centered.
-Many classes that I observed were of her writing notes onto an old-school overhead projector, using a note-taking template that was photocopied out of a textbook.
-The students sat in their seats for 40 minutes copying her notes verbatim.

 As I was researching my options, I came across a website for an experiential learning school in St. Paul.
-I didn't see that they were hiring, but I decided to connect anyway.
-I called them up, asked if they were hiring, and I started teaching there a few months later.
-I taught there for nine years thanks to the staff, students and school philosophy.
+I called them up, asked if they were hiring, and started teaching there a few months later.
+I stayed at that school for almost 10 years.